-DP13206 Investor Rewards to Climate Responsibility: Evidence from the 2016 Climate Policy Shock
+DP13206 Investor Rewards to Climate Responsibility: Stock-Price Responses to the Opposite Shocks of the 2016 and 2020 U.S. Elections

 |Author(s):||Stefano Ramelli, Alexander F Wagner, Richard Zeckhauser, Alexandre Ziegler|